ejnguyen1/eve-website/case-study/personal-website.md

 In such a saturated job market, it's essential to find a way to set yourself apart from other candidates.
 I know that I'm more than a resume stating my GPA, skills, and work experience, and I want to have something to show for it---something that helps viewers truly understand the person that I am behind the screen.

 ### Goal
+Of course, I want to create a product that is visually pleasing and user friendly.

+On top of this, I want this website to show users who I am as a person, not just as a candidate or a possible connection.
+I hope that through intentional design, not just the content I display, users gain an understanding of what I'm passionate and curious about, my future aspirations, and my proudest achievements so far.

 ### Impact